Inside: Favorite children's books on the human body to help with potty training.

 (There's a page in the book that talks about how it's natural to be curious about your private parts but you want to do that in a private place.)

-So this book is mostly a super funny book on the farts.
-It's one of Jamie's favorites.
+So this body book for kids is mostly a super funny book on the farts.
 The Gas We Pass helps keep the mood light which is a good thing (giggles help those sphincter muscles release pee or poop).
 But I also love this book for its illustration of the human body.
 The diagram even points out the anus.

-I talk about this book from Usborne Books in-depth here, but I have it on this list too, because it's one of my all-time favorite potty books.
+I talk about this potty book in-depth here, but I have it on this list too, because it's one of my all-time favorite potty books.
 Less about the human body but more about explaining what poop is — your toddler literally learns what's in poop.

 Blood, germs and water...yuck!